-(e) Critical Accounting Estimates, Assumptions and Judgements significantly from those estimates under different assumptions and conditions.
+In the preparation of these financial statements, a number of estimates and assumptions have been made relating to the performance and the financial position of the Company.
+Results may differ significantly from those estimates under different assumptions and conditions.
 These particular policies require subjective and complex judgments, often as a result of the need to make estimates about the effect of matters that are uncertain.
 Information about and areas of estimation, uncertainty and critical estimates, assumptions and judgments in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements are discussed in respective note.